 Ashley enjoys spending time with her husband, John, a Farm Bill Biologist, and their two German Shorthaired Pointers.
 She loves cooking, college football (Geaux Tigers!), and running a small embroidery business from her home.

-Emmalee Harder joins the Nebraska Farm Bureau Foundation as the 2022 Summer Education Intern.
-Emmalee will be a sophomore at University of Nebraska-Lincoln in the College of Education studying Elementary and Special Education (K-6).
+Emmalee Harder returns to the Nebraska Farm Bureau Foundation for the second summer as the 2023 Education Intern.
+Emmalee will be a junior at the University of Nebraska-Lincoln in the College of Education studying Elementary and Special Education (K-6) with a minor in International Studies.

 With the direct supervision of the Director of Outreach Education, Emmalee will lead agricultural literacy programming at childcare centers, children’s museums, and nature parks throughout the summer.
 She will also assist with the Ag Pen Pal program and provide input for updating Nebraska Agriculture in the Classroom resources.